 What You Will Need

-Fresh Peaches- You will need fresh ripe peaches for this.
+Fresh Peaches: You will need fresh ripe peaches for this.
 The ripeness of the peaches does affect the ease of removing the skin.
 More ripe peaches will shed the layer very easily, while less ripe peaches may try to cling onto the skin a little more tightly.

-Bowl of Cold Water– This will help to stop the cooking process and make the peaches easier to handle.
+Bowl of Cold Water: This will help to stop the cooking process and make the peaches easier to handle.
 Handling the peaches while they’re still hot can hurt your hands, so please be careful.

-Remove the peaches from the water using a slotted spoon.
+After that, remove the peaches from the water using a slotted spoon.

-Immediately submerge the peaches in cold water to make them easier to handle.
+Immediately submerge the peaches in the cold water to make them easier to handle.
 If you plan on cooking the peaches anyways, then this step may not be necessary.
 Just set the peaches aside.

 What to Make With Fresh Peaches